Chemistry

 • Fermi Energy: Fermi energy remains constant regardless of external factors like temperature and doping levels or electric fields applied; its intensity depends solely on material characteristics governed by its structure or electronic makeup.

-• Fermi Level: The Fermi level may be affected by external influences like doping, temperature variations, and electrical fields from outside sources; such changes could alter its position relative to energy bands and consequently change electron distribution and electrical characteristics of the material.
+• Fermi Level: The Fermi level may be affected by external influences like doping, temperature variations and electrical fields from outside sources; such changes could alter its position relative to energy bands and consequently change electron distribution and electrical characteristics of material.

 3. Measurement and Representation